Causal Effect Estimation under Networked Interference without Networked Unconfoundedness Assumption: Notations, Assumptions, Estimands

-Further, following \citet{forastiere2021identification, chen2024doubly}, we assume that the dependence between the potential outcome and the neighbors' treatments is through a specified summary function $g$: $\{0,1\}^{|\mathcal{N}_i|}\rightarrow [0,1]$, and let $z_i$ be the neighborhood exposure given by the summary function, i.e., $z_i=g(t_{\mathcal N _i})$.
-We aggregate the information of the neighbors' treatments to obtain the neighborhood exposure by $z_i=\frac{\sum_{j\in \mathcal{N}_i}t_j}{|\mathcal{N}_i|}$.
-Therefore, the potential outcome $y_i(t_i,t_{\mathcal N _i}) $ can be denoted as $y_i(t_i,z_i)$, which means that under networked interference, each unit is affected by two kinds of treatments: the binary individual treatment $t_i$ and the continuous neighborhood exposure $z_i$.
+In the presence of networked interference, a unit’s potential outcome depends not only on its own treatment assignment but also on the treatment assignments of its neighbors.
+Formally, following \cite{forastiere2021identification}, we denote the potential outcome of unit $i$ as $y_i(t_i, t_{\mathcal{N}_i})$, and then the realized outcome $y_i$ corresponds to the factual outcome.
+Following \cite{forastiere2021identification, cai2023generalization, chen2024doubly}, we further assume that the dependence of the potential outcome on the neighbors’ treatments operates through a specified summary function $g$: $\{0,1\}^{|\mathcal{N}_i|}\rightarrow [0,1]$.
+Let $z_i$ denote the neighborhood exposure derived from this function.
+Note that $g$ can, in principle, be learned from data; however, learning $g$ is beyond the scope of this work.
+In particular, we aggregate the treatment assignments of neighbors using the average exposure, i.e., $z_i=\frac{\sum_{j\in \mathcal{N}_i}t_j}{|\mathcal{N}_i|}$.
+Under this specification, the potential outcome $y_i(t_i,t_{\mathcal N _i}) $ can be equivalently expressed as $y_i(t_i,z_i)$, indicating that, under network interference, each unit is subject to two distinct forms of treatment: the binary individual treatment $t_i$ and the continuous neighborhood exposure $z_i$.